 Chewing gum is generally permitted at Parkside School, except in designated areas such as PE, Music and Band, or when used in a disruptive or inappropriate manner.
+Teachers may set individual classroom rules.
 Gum is not permitted at Northview unless it is provided by the teacher.